healthykitchen101/healthykitchen101.com/ice-makers/tests/bullet/ice-quality.md

 TDS zero ice to the right and tap water ice to the right.

 If you want to get perfectly clear ice, then it is necessary to use filtered water with a low TDS level.
 This is also one reason why we chose to use ZeroWater for our ice making tests.
-In fact, the [GE Opal Nugget Ice Maker](https://products.geappliances.com/appliance/gea-support-search-content?contentId=39625) recommends using only distilled water for ice making.

 There is some [concern about demineralized water](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4223198/) in that it’s not the best water for consumption.
 However, to date, there is no collection of data to suggest that [low TDS water](https://wqa.org/resources/consumption-of-low-tds-water/) had adverse cumulative health effects.